viperproject/gobra-book/src/01/pure.md

 ## Pure functions are transparent
 Unlike normal functions, where we cannot peek inside their body, Gobra learns the body of `pure` functions when calling them.
-The following assertions pass, without having specified a postcondition.
+The following assertions pass without having specified a postcondition.
 ``` go verifies
 {{#include pure.go:client1}}
 ```